yeahdongcn/vllm-musa/vllm_musa_platform/patches/README.md

 **Fix:** Extend device type check to also accept "musa" device type

 **Note:** This module doesn't exist in vLLM 0.13.0+ since the V0 engine was removed.
 The patch system automatically skips this patch on newer vLLM versions.
+No patch is needed for `torch.device("cuda:X")` because torchada automatically aliases it to `torch.device("musa:X")` when imported.

 ## Version-Specific Patches